mandelsoft/documents/objectrelations/README.md

 > Kubernetes provides with `k8s.io/api/core/v1.ObjectReference` even a standard type for the layout of a resource specification.

 So, what we can see, an explicit object relation in the Kubernetes Resource Model (KRM) is typically established by a field in the using resource.
-It is a tupe *(s,r,t)*, wher *s* is the source object, holding the reference, *r* is the *relation type*, the meaning or *purpose* the referenced object should be used for by *s*, and *t* is the *target* object of the relation, the referenced object.
+It is a type *(s,r,t)*, where *s* is the source object, holding the reference, *r* is the *relation type*, the meaning or *purpose* the referenced object should be used for by *s*, and *t* is the *target* object of the relation, the referenced object.

 More complex n-ary relations are not used, although an object featuring multiple binary relations could be seen as an n-ary relation *(s,r,t<sub>1</sub>,...t<sub>n</sub>)*, where *r* is the resource type.
 So, it is sufficient to deal with binary relations.

 ### Why restricting object relations.

-A controller responsible for a resource type uses the given referenced object to implement the object in the real work (or its target environment) using the content of the referenced resource or its real world instance, It does not know, and it cannot know, whether this should be allowed or not.
+A controller responsible for a resource type uses the given referenced object to implement the object in the real work (or its target environment) using the content of the referenced resource or its real world instance, It does not know, and it cannot know whether this should be allowed or not.
 Therefore, there must be a way to prevent establish a relation, which should not be possible.

 For example, a secret describes the access to a technical environment, which should not be usable by all objects of a resource type describing a relation to such an environment.